JoakimEineving/e-commerce/README.md

 ## Features
 - Shopping cart and checkout
-- Admin page for adding products, managing orders
+- Admin page for adding and deleting products, managing orders
-- User authentication (register, login, logout) [Planned]
+- Register and login as a user and view your previous orders
+- Fast checkout as a registered user [Planned]
 - Payment integration [Planned]

 ## Technologies Used